This post may contain affiliate links. Read the full disclosure here.

 To be honest, it’s completely my fault.
 Because I had the inverted issue on the left side, sometimes I would just be lazy and feed Lily on the right side instead of putting the shield on.
 Or when we were in public I would just nurse on the right because not using the shield was more convenient.

 Even though I didn’t do it that often, I think over time my right breast just compensated and began producing more milk.
 Now I am a Lopsided Lucy and it’s awful!
 My bras fit weird and it’s actually noticeable underneath my shirts.
 It’s a little embarrassing.

 I’ve actually heard from other mothers that this is a common occurrence.
 Babies start favoring one side over the other for whatever reason and because of that milk production gets unevenly distributed.

-Lesson number two for all you soon-to-mothers: Try your hardest to feed your baby evenly on both sides or you will regret it!
+Lesson number two for all you soon-to-mothers: Try your hardest to feed your baby evenly on both sides or lopsided breasts are a real possibility!

 Stepping out of the shower?
 Milk shooting out!